TallKite/linnstrument-firmware/README.md

 *Details: Condensing uses various microtonal features (see below).
 Set the edo to 12 and select one of the 7 microtonal scales.
 If your scale is all one color (e.g. the 12edo major scale is all white notes), fix that in the note lights screen.
 Adjust the color of one or more notes with the rainbow editor, or simply turn off the rainbow enabler to use the usual 2 colors.*

-*In the Per-split Microtonal Settings menu, top row, change Condense To Scale from OFF to VAR, which stands for variable bend slope.
-Bends are consistent, meaning that when you slide up to a note and then play it again without sliding, the bent pitch matches the unbent pitch.
-The bend slope is usually a constant 1 semitone per pad, which is about 6¢ per mm.
-But now the slope is lower when traversing a small scale step and higher when traversing a large scale step.
-Over a 12edo minor 2nd it's the usual 6¢/mm, but over a 12edo major 2nd it doubles to 12¢/mm.
+*In the Per-split Microtonal Settings menu, change Condense To Scale from OFF to VAR, which stands for variable bend slope.
+Slides are consistent.
+When traversing a minor 2nd the bend slope is the usual 6¢/mm, but over a major 2nd it doubles to 12¢/mm.
 The bend slope changes sharply at the center of the pad.*

 *This variable bend slope causes certain issues.
 (1) It makes vibrato on certain notes lopsided.
 For example, a normal vibrato on C of a C major scale will tend to be wider when sharpening and narrower when flattening, making the C note sound slightly sharp.
 So you might want to do a slightly off-center vibrato, going closer to B than to D. (2) When sliding slowly at a steady speed through a large interval, you may notice the bending becoming faster and slower.
 So you might want to slide through minor 2nds faster than major 2nds.*